URA Transformation of Upper Thomson Road

 Residences at Springleaf area around Upper Thomson Road is also expected to see an increase in residential units.
 These new homes, a mix of public and private housing, will cater to a range of lifestyle and affordability preferences, attracting a diverse resident population.
 The URA’s intent is to develop a vibrant, inclusive neighborhood where residents can work, live, and play.

 However, Residences at Springleaf URA Master Plan isn’t just about urban development.
-A key aspect of the plan is to enhance and conserve the area’s natural environment.
+A key aspect of the plan is to enhance and conserve the area’s natural environment at Springleaf Condo.
 Upper Thomson is adjacent to nature reserves like MacRitchie Reservoir Park and Central Catchment Nature Reserve.
 The URA aims to maintain this natural heritage, outlining plans for more green spaces and park connectors, enhancing existing ones, and promoting biodiversity.

 The Thomson Nature Park, opened in 2019, is a stellar example of this effort.
 It features trails that let visitors explore the area’s rich biodiversity, including the critically endangered Raffles’ Banded Langur.
 The park also has historical significance as it houses remnants of a Hainan village, dating back to the 1930s.

-Additionally, URA plans to revamp Thomson Community Club into a more vibrant social space at Residences at Springleaf, where community programs and events can be held.
+Additionally, URA plans to revamp Thomson Community Club into a more vibrant social space at Residences at Springleaf Condo, where community programs and events can be held.
 This improved community hub aims to foster strong community bonds, engaging residents through diverse activities, and promoting inclusivity.

 Besides the greeneries and infrastructure, the plan also emphasizes the preservation and enhancement of Upper Thomson’s culinary scene.
 The area is known for its range of dining options, from hawker stalls to trendy cafes.
 URA intends to retain this unique food culture, ensuring that the area remains a food paradise even amidst modernization.